-- at least 90% of portfolio securities (as a % of Net Assets) are subject to an ESG and/or carbon footprint analysis, it being specified that (i) bonds and other debt securities issued by public or quasi-public issuers, deposits held on an ancillary basis, (ii) derivative instruments for hedging purposes, and (iii) securities whose performances are swapped via TRS over a period exceeding one month, are not taken into account. - the weighted average carbon intensity of the Sub-Fund (GHG emissions per million euros of turnover) must be at least 20% lower than that of the Index. - when relevant, the Group has pledged to vote at shareholder meetings of all companies held in funds regardless of the nationality of issuing companies, as long as the issuer provides sufficient information and as long as its custodians are able to take its votes into account.
-Resolutions put on the agenda by external shareholders (including resolutions on ESG topics) are analysed on a case-by-case basis and approved if the resolution helps to improve the company's practices or can enhance shareholder value.
-With respect to the Company, the Group will exercise its active ownership strategies in compliance with article 48 of the Investment Fund Law.
+- at least 90% of portfolio securities (as a % of Net Assets) are subject to an ESG and/or carbon footprint analysis, it being specified that (i) bonds and other debt securities issued by public or quasi-public issuers, cash held on an ancillary basis, (ii) derivative instruments for hedging purposes, and (iii) securities whose performances are swapped via TRS over a period exceeding one month, are not taken into account. - the weighted average carbon intensity of the Sub-Fund (GHG emissions per million euros of turnover) must be at least 20% lower than that of the Index. - companies are excluded using sectoral exclusions covered by the Exclusion Policy or, where applicable, by the requirements of the label the Sub-Fund is subject to, as described in point 1 in response to the question "What investment strategy does the financial product follow?".

+- an ESG Profile must be assigned to companies and the process described in point 2 in response to the question "What investment strategy does this financial product follow?" must be applied. - when relevant, the Group has pledged to vote at shareholder meetings of all companies held in funds regardless of the nationality of issuing companies, as long as the company provides sufficient information and as long as its custodians are able to take its votes into account.
+Resolutions put on the agenda by external shareholders (including resolutions on ESG topics) are analysed on a case-by-case basis and approved if the resolution helps to improve the company's practices or can enhance shareholder value. - With respect to the Company, the Group will exercise its active ownership strategies in compliance with article 48 of the Investment Fund Law. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?